 Users with a Coast Digital Account can seamlessly bridge economic value between Ethereum and PulseChain.
-In fact, Coast provides the fastest and cheapest (0.10%) bridging currently available for PulseChain users.
+In fact, Coast provides one of the fastest and cheapest (0.25%) fiat off-ramps from Ethereum to your Digital Account.

 ETH to PLS: Send USDC to your Digital Account and mint $CST on PulseChain

-PLS to ETH: Burn $CST and your Digital Account is issued $USDC on Ethereum
+PLS to Fiat: Burn $CST and your Digital Account is issued $USD

 A blockchain bridge provides a connection that allows for the transfer of tokens and/or data between two different blockchain networks.
 This connection is crucial in the growing ecosystem of various blockchains, each with their unique properties, as it supports interoperability between these different networks.

 Without these bridges, blockchains operate as isolated islands, and assets on one blockchain cannot interact or be moved to another.
 Blockchain bridges aim to solve this problem, allowing for a variety of new applications, including cross-chain transfers, atomic swaps, and more complex multi-step smart contract interactions across different blockchains.